Jump to topic

 Practicing good oral hygiene is necessary to prevent the development of chronic periodontitis.
 Periodontitis is the most serious form of gum disease that results in permanent bone loss that cannot grow back.
-Severe periodontitis also typically requires invasive surgery.
+Severe periodontal disease also typically requires invasive surgery.

-To prevent the need for surgery, it is crucial to practice good oral hygiene at home.
-These habits include brushing twice a day with fluoride, flossing, and rinsing with mouthwash.
+To prevent the need for surgery, it is crucial to practice good oral care at home.
+These habits include cleaning your teeth with a toothbrush twice a day, using fluoride, flossing, and rinsing with mouthwash.

 Follow-up appointments are also necessary a few weeks after treatment.
 This is when dentists examine the healing gums and ensure the periodontal pockets have decreased in size.
 If the pockets are deeper than 3mm, another procedure may be needed.